 The Alexander Technique and "self-use"—how movement choices affect results achieved; improvement of physical skills and presence; principles in support of performing arts (e.g., speaking, singing, playing an instrument, dancing, acting); application to skills in daily life, addressing underpinnings of movement; physical participation (e.g., lying down, rolling, sitting, standing, locomotion).
 Same as DANC:3851, MUS:3851.

 DPA:4060 The Contemporary Dance Scene3 s.h.

 Historical, theoretical, and practical elements of contemporary dance; the term "postmodern" and its associations with dance, performing arts, contemporary culture; relationships between process and product, identity and subjectivity, artistic intent and authorship, meaning and intertextuality; possibility of art as a form of dissent; theory and practice placed in a dialectic; analysis and synthesis of previous research.
 Same as DANC:4060.

 Performing arts management and administrative principles, practical applications, trends in arts leadership and advocacy.
 Prerequisites: THTR:3510 or ENTR:2000 or THTR:3520.
 Same as ENTR:4510, INTD:4510, THTR:4510.

 DPA:5060 Theories of Dance and the Body3 s.h.

 Theoretical trends in studies of dance and physical bodies; performative and choreographic aspects of being.
+Recommendations: M.F.A. major in dance or advanced dance standing.
 Same as DANC:5060.

 DPA:5550 Collaborative Performance3-4 s.h.